Didstopia/satisfactory-server/README.md

 [![Docker stars](https://img.shields.io/docker/stars/didstopia/satisfactory-server.svg)](https://hub.docker.com/r/didstopia/satisfactory-server)
 # Satisfactory Dedicated Server in a Docker Container

+This image provides a dedicated server for Satisfactory, designed to run on top of linux and Docker.
+As with all of our other game server images, this is based on our custom base images, which have provided known good, stable and secure images for many years.
+Likewise, this image also automatically updates on [Docker Hub](https://hub.docker.com/r/didstopia/satisfactory-server) whenever our base images change, which can happen on a daily basis if important dependency or security updates are detected by our fully automated system.

-Note that the dedicated server is still in early development, so expect bugs, as well as potentially high memory and storage usage.
-These are up to the developer to fix or improve upon.
+Note that the dedicated server itself is still in early development, so expect bugs, as well as potentially high memory and storage usage.
+These are primarily up to the developer to fix and improve upon.

-Be sure to use `didstopia/satisfactory-server:latest` as the tag, so you're always up to date.
+Finally, be sure to always use `didstopia/satisfactory-server:latest` as the image tag, as otherwise you won't get updates on subsequent pulls.
-For those of you who prefer it, as well as know how to deal with the persistence changes, a "full installation" tag is also available as `didstopia/satisfactory-server:full`, which bundles the entire dedicated server in the image.
+For those who prefer it, as well as know how to deal with the persistence changes, a "full installation" tag is also available as `didstopia/satisfactory-server:full`, which bundles the entire dedicated server in the image.

 ---